H. pylori in the Stomach: A Cancer Risk

 - Damage the stomach lining and prevent wound healing that results in ulcer formation through prolonged, uncontrolled inflammation

-When in the stomach cells, CagA and other genes or proteins from H. pylori can participate in several signalling pathways that control cell growth and cell invasion.
+In gastric epithelial cells within the stomach lining, CagA and other genes or proteins from H. pylori can participate in several signalling pathways that control cell growth and cell invasion.

-“The whole process of stomach cancer risk associated with H. pylori is one of inflammation,” he says.
+“The whole process of stomach cancer risk associated with H. pylori is one of inflammation.”

 Detecting H. pylori infections and treatment

-Fortunately, the risk of developing gastric cancer can be greatly reduced by eradicating H. pylori infection, and this can be achieved by the use of antibiotics.
+Fortunately, the risk of developing stomach cancer can be greatly reduced by eradicating H. pylori infection.
+This can be achieved with the use of antibiotics.
 The following video covers the detection methods and treatments for H. pylori infection.